Religious orientation: Intrinsic

-Prejudice
+Prejudice by intrinsic people

 Research has found that people who hold an intrinsic religious orientation sincerely believe in and follow the teachings of their religion.
-They "live" their religion, and as a result those "with a strong internal orientation should be unprejudiced to the extent that their religions teach inter- group tolerance."
+They act in accordance with their religion, and as a result those "with a strong internal orientation should be unprejudiced to the extent that their religions teach inter-group tolerance."
 Studies have found that these people show either no correlation or a negative correlation for racial prejudice.
 On the other hand, these same people often show a positive correlation for prejudice against gays.
-This effect would be predicted, being that while most religions do not speak ill of other races (racism being due to upbringing rather than any Biblical foundation), they do tend to view homosexuality as behavior the Bible prohibits.
+This effect may be predicted due to most religions not speaking ill of other races (racism being due to upbringing rather than any Biblical foundation), but viewing homosexuality as behavior the Bible prohibits.

-While this research appears more favorable than the research that showed a correlation between religious activity and prejudice, some researchers are convinced that these people are merely showing what they believe to be a more socially acceptable bias.
-Batson tested this hypothesis by having participants in a study (a study the participants were led to believe was about watching and evaluating a movie) choose whether to sit in a theater with a white confederate, or a black one.
+While this research appears more favorable than research that showed a correlation between religious activity and prejudice, some researchers are convinced that these people are merely showing what they believe to be a more socially acceptable bias.
+Batson tested this hypothesis by having participants in a study (which they were led to believe was about watching and evaluating a movie) choose whether to sit in a theater with a white person or a black one.
 There were two conditions in this study, an overt condition in which both theaters were showing the same movie and a covert condition in which each theater was showing a different movie.
-The researchers believed that a prejudiced person who was attempting to appear unprejudiced would sit with the black confederate when the movie selection was the same in order to appear unprejudiced, but would sit with the white confederate (participants were white) when their choice could be attributed to wanting to watch the different movie.
-The researchers found that 75% of intrinsically religious participants chose to sit with the black confederate in the overt condition, but only 46% choose to sit with the black confederate in the covert condition.
-While these results do show that intrinsically motivated people do want to appear racially unbiased, it also shows that they are not racially prejudiced in general.
+The researchers believed that a prejudiced person who was attempting to appear unprejudiced would sit with the black person when the movie selection was the same in order to appear unprejudiced, but would sit with the white person (participants were white) when their choice could be attributed to wanting to watch the different movie.
+The researchers found that 75% of intrinsically religious participants chose to sit with the black person in the overt condition, but only 46% choose to sit with the black person in the covert condition.
+While these results show that intrinsically motivated people want to appear racially unbiased, it also shows that they are not racially prejudiced in general.
 Contrary to the religious orientations theory, extrinsic religiosity was unrelated to prejudice in either condition.

-Example

-An example would be a person who truly believes in their religion and uses this belief to guide them in all other aspects of their life.

 Quest orientation

 A third religious orientation proposed by Batson is the quest orientation.
-People with this orientation treats their religion not as a means or an end, but a search for truth.
+People with this orientation treat their religion not as a means or an end, but a search for truth.
 As Batson said, "An individual who approaches religion in this way recognizes that he or she does not know, and probably never will know, the final truth about such matters.
 Still the questions are deemed important, and however tentative and subject to changes, answers are sought."